59 Things Uber and Lyft Drivers Could Consider Having In Their Car

 A dashcam is the cheapest insurance policy you can buy (you should still look into rideshare insurance though!) – both for yourself and your car.
 Having a dashcam in your vehicle will not only discourage bad passenger behavior, it will also act as an objective witness if you’re ever involved in a collision or some other incident on the road.

 To see a full explanation of several top-rated dashcams, check out Jon’s article and video reviews here.
-There’s a lot of different dash cams to choose from on amazon, for any price/budget.
+There’s a lot of different car video cameras to choose from on amazon, for any price/budget.
 Here’s the best seller:

 This is our favorite dash cam so far, the Falcon F360.
 It has “dual cam” technology which means it records the interior of the car AND exterior (in front) of the car:

-This dashcam starts recording automatically every time you start your car, and it both the road and the interior of the car simultaneously.
+It starts recording automatically every time you start your car, and it both the road and the interior of the car simultaneously.
 This offers protection against both passengers and other drivers.
-Hopefully, you’ll never need it – but if you do, you’ll be really glad you had one!
+Hopefully, you’ll never need to use the footage – but if you do, you’ll be really glad you got one.

 I love my coin side pocket!
 And it keeps my phone from falling in the crack (or as I like to call – the black hole).

-The most important reason for having a flashlight is to be able to see street signs in the dark.
+The most important reason for having a heavy, baton-like flashlight is to be able to see street signs in the dark.

 And speaking of flashlights, I recommend a nice bright set of LED headlight lamps to really brighten up the road in front of you at night: